-2. Article 5 of the Land Development Regulations also provides that a FLUM amendment must be based on a demonstrated need to amend the Future Land Use Map.
-The demonstrated need must be supported by relevant and appropriate data and analysis, and support documents or summaries of such documents on which the need for the proposed FLUM amendment is based must be included.
+- 2. Article 5 of the Land Development Regulations also provides that a FLUM amendment must be based on a demonstrated need to amend the Future Land Use Map.
+The demonstrated need must be supported by relevant and appropriate data and analysis, and support documents or summaries of such documents on which the need for the proposed FLUM amendment is based must be included. - a.
+If the applicant is proposing an increase in residential density, the applicant should state why other density enhancement programs, such as the Voluntary Density Bonus b.
+If the request is for a commercial FLUM designation, the applicant MUST demonstrate why additional commercial acreage is needed in this area, why this site is most appropriate to meet this need, and why the current FLUM designation for this site is no longer appropriate.

-a.
-If the applicant is proposing an increase in residential density, the applicant should state why other density enhancement programs, such as the Voluntary Density Bonus Program and the Transfer of Development Rights Program, are not feasible for use on the subject property.
+Program and the Transfer of Development Rights Program, are not feasible for use on the subject property.
 The applicant MUST demonstrate why the current FLUM designation is no longer appropriate for this site.

 RESPONSE: The proposed amendments do not result in an increase in density.
-The amendments relocate and reduce, by two units, the density already accommodated for.
+The amendments relocate and reduce, by 85 units, the density already accommodated for.